StuPro-TOSCAna/TOSCAna/README.md

 ## Project Structure
 - [`docs/user`](docs/user) - Documentation aimed at users
 - [`docs/dev`](docs/dev) - Documentation aimed at developers
+## How to contribute
+See our [contribution guidelines](CONTRIBUTING.md) for detailed information on how to contribute to TOSCAna.
 ## Tools
 Tools that are used in this project.